bvoight/GCB535/Syllabus.md

 ### Teaching assistants

-[Katerina Gawronski](mailto:kgawro@pennmedicine.upenn.edu): kgawro@pennmedicine.upenn.edu

-[Zilu Zhou](mailto:zhouzilu@pennmedicine.upenn.edu): zhouzilu@pennmedicine.upenn.edu

-[Jingya Qiu](mailto:jingyaq@pennmedicine.upenn.edu): jingyaq@pennmedicine.upenn.edu
+[Amy Campbell](mailto:acampbe@pennmedicine.upenn.edu): acampbe@pennmedicine.upenn.edu

+[Emily O’Driscoll](mailto:emilyod@pennmedicine.upenn.edu): emilyod@pennmedicine.upenn.edu

 ### Keywords

 * Ben Voight: human genetics, statistics, cardiometabolic disease
-* Casey Greene: machine learning, systems biology, gene expression
 * Ophir Shalem: functional genomics, protein quality control, neurodegenerative disease

-* Katerina Gawronski: molecular trait mapping, alternative splicing, cardiometabolic disease
-* Zilu Zhou: statistical genomics, cancer, machine learning
-* Jingya Qiu: cancer biology, single-cell RNA Seq, immunology
+* Amy Campbell: XXXX
+* Emily O'Driscoll: XXXX

 ## Location and time

+* The course will be administered virtually for Spring 2021
+* Virtual Link will be provided to enrolled students
-* MWF 10a-11a SCTR 10-146
+* MWF 10a-11a

 ## Office hours

 Office hours are time that we (the instructors and TAs) set aside for you to drop by to talk about the course and ask any questions that you may have.

-TA office hours are open door.
+This year, we are hosting office hours virtually, which will correspond to a designated time where a TA or instructor will be available to chat with you at the given time.
 Please feel free to attend at your convenience.

-Office hours with Ben and Casey are generally open door.
+Office hours with Ben and Ophir are generally open door.
 However, students may schedule meetings during this time with the course directors, and scheduled students will receive precedence.
 To schedule a meeting, send a quick e-mail to the course directors.
 There are some days where there are preexisting conflicts with regularly scheduled office hours.
-We've created a [table with details](https://github.com/greenelab/GCB535/blob/master/OfficeHours.md) for your convenience.
+We've created a [table with details](https://github.com/bvoight/GCB535/blob/master/OfficeHours.md) for your convenience.

-* CSG: Monday 9-10 AM in SCTR 10-131
+* BFV: Wednesday 11a-12p
-* OS: Monday 1-2 PM in room 5050 CTRB
+* OS: Monday 1-2 PM
-* TAs: Tuesday 4-5 PM in Room 10-120 SCTR
+* TAs: Tuesday 4-5 PM
-* BFV: Wednesday 11a-12p in SCTR 10-126
-* TAs: Thursday 4-5 PM in Room 10-120 SCTR
+* TAs: Thursday 4-5 PM

 ## Course web site